michaelgeers6/personal-website/content/research/research.md

 Representative design in behavioral research on misinformation.
 With R. Hertwig, S.M.
 Herzog, A. Kozyreva, and S. Lewandowsky.

-Motives for sharing information on social media.
+Beliefs and motives for sharing (false) information on social media.
 With R. Hertwig, S.M.
 Herzog, A. Kozyreva, and P. Lorenz-Spreen.